Dr. Shirley's Web Courses

 - AD 1685-1688

 - James II of England.
 James became a Roman Catholic, appointed Roman Catholic officers in the army, had controversies with parliament, and fled the country in 1688 (The Bloodless Revolution).
-After the death of Anne Hyde, his first wife, he married a Roman Catholic princess, Mary of Modena.
+After the death of Anne Hyde, his first wife, he had married a Roman Catholic princess, Mary of Modena.
 After he fled the country their reputed son, Charles, was brought up in Europe, and later tried to invade England and Scotland.
 He was know as "The Old Pretender".
-Charles' son, known as "Bonny Prince Charley" or "the Young Pretender", also tried to invade England and Scotland, but was eventually driven back to continental Europe
+Charles' son, known as "Bonny Prince Charley" or "The Young Pretender", also tried to invade England and Scotland, but was eventually driven back to continental Europe

 - AD 1688-1689

-- Parliament invites William and Mary of Orange (Holland) to come to Britain as King and Queen.
+- Parliament invited William and Mary of Orange (Holland) to come to Britain as King and Queen.
 Mary (and Anne) were daughters of James II and Anne Hyde, daughter of the English Earl of Clarendon

 - AD 1689